ajain1990/temprepo/gg.md

 in BUSE for completing request.
 Function corresponding  to this IOCTL firsts pins pages of request’s segments in kernel space and the passed buffer data would be copied in them with help of copy_from_user().
 So overall in any of the read/write request, we are making an extra copy of data.

-Here's a diagram of what happens for write request:
+Following diagram shows how write request is handled currently:

 ![] (./Workflow_write_req_without_zcopy.PNG)

 The zero-copy idea is that whenever a hsctld pulls an IO request from buse a new